catalyst/moodle-local_smartmedia/README.md

 ## Additional Information
 The following sections provide an overview of some additional topics for this plugin and it's associated AWS architecture.

-For advanced setup and plugin usage once the plugins have been installed please see the [project wiki](https://github.com/catalyst/moodle-local_smartmedia/wiki).

 ### Conversion Architecture
 The below image shows the high level architecture the plugin provisioning process sets up in AWS.